 While landlords are not legally required to take a deposit, it is incredibly rare to find a landlord who will not ask for one.

-Although the landlord has the right to deduct money from this lump sum, the deposit still legally belongs to you and landlords should only withdraw money from the deposit if there are qualifying circumstances and after giving you notice.
+Although the landlord has the right to deduct money from this lump sum, the deposit still legally belongs to you and landlords should only withdraw money from the deposit after giving you notice and if there are qualifying circumstances that have been met.

-However, the power regarding the deposit does not all lie with the landlord, as through the tenancy deposit schemes all tenants have access to a free service where they themselves can initiate a resolution for deposit disputes with landlords.
+However, the power regarding charges to the deposit does not lie just with the landlord, as through the tenancy deposit schemes all tenants have access to a free service where they themselves can initiate a resolution for deposit disputes with landlords.

-Landlords are required by law to protect their tenants’ deposit through an authorised tenancy deposit scheme within 30 days.
-When the deposit has been received by the scheme, the landlord must then provide their tenants with information from their chosen tenancy deposit scheme, called Prescribed Information, within those same 30 days.
+When the deposit has been received by one of the schemes, the landlord must then provide their tenants with information of their chosen tenancy deposit scheme, called prescribed information, within those same 30 days.